-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1998.
-Include in the cohort those who entered your institution during the summer term preceding fall 1998.
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1999.
+Include in the cohort those who entered your institution during the summer term preceding fall 1999.

-- B4.
-Initial 1998 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: \\\\\361\\\\\ - B5.
-Of the initial 1998 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: \\\\\\0\\\\\
+B4.
+Initial 1999 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students:368 B5.
+Of the initial 1999 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:0 B6.
+Final 1999 cohort, after adjusting for allowable exclusions: 368 (Subtract question B5 from question B4)

-- B6.
-Final 1998 cohort, after adjusting for allowable exclusions: \\\\\361\\\\\ (Subtract question B5 from question B4) - B7.
-Of the initial 1998 cohort, how many completed the program in four years or less (by August 31, 2002): \\\\297\\\ - B8.
-Of the initial 1998 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2002 and by August 31, 2003): \\\\\25\\\\ - B9.
-Of the initial 1998 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2003 and by August 31, 2004): \\\\\7\\\

-B10.
-Total graduating within six years (sum of questions B7, B8, and B9): \\\\\329\\\\

-B11.
-Six-year graduation rate for 1998 cohort (question B10 divided by question B6): \\\\\91.1\\\\%

-For Two-Year Institutions: Not Applicable

-- B12.
-Initial 2001 cohort, total of first-time, full-time degree/certificate-seeking students: \\\\ - B13.
-Of the initial 2001 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: \\\\\ - B14.
-Final 2001 cohort, after adjusting for allowable exclusions\\\\\ - (Subtract question B13 from question B12) - B15.
-Completers of programs of less than two years duration (total): - B16.
-Completers of programs of less than two years within 150 percent of normal time: - B17.
-Completers of programs of at least two but less than four years (total): \\\ - B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: - B19.
-Total transfers-out (within three years) to other institutions: - B20.
-Total transfers to two-year institutions: \\\\\ - B21.
-Total transfers to four-year institutions: \\\\\
+B7.
+Of the initial 1999 cohort, how many completed the program in four years or less (by August 31, 2003): 315 B8.
+Of the initial 1999 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2003 and by August 31,2004):21 B9.
+Of the initial 1999 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2004 and by August 31, 2005):4 B10.
+Total graduating within six years (sum of questions B7, B8, and B9):340 B11.
+Six-year graduation rate for 1999 cohort (question B10 divided by question B6):92.4 % For ' Two-Year Institutions: Not Applicable B13.
+B14.
+B15.
+B16.
+B17.
+B18.
+B19.
+Initial 2002 cohort, total of first-time, full-time degree/certificate-seeking students: Of the initial 2002 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: Final2002 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) Completers of programs of less than two years duration (total): Completers of programs of at least two but less than four years (total): Completers of programs of at least two but less than four-years within 150 percent of normal time: Total transfers to two-year institutions: Total transfers to four-year institutions: Repo in fal reaso ention Rates ort for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered 1 2003 (or the preceding summer term).
+The initial cohort may be adjusted for students who departed for the following ons: deceased, permanently disabled, armed forces, foreign aid service of the federal government or official church ions.

-Retention Rates

-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2003 (or the preceding summer term).
-The initial cohort may be adjusted for students who departed for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.
 B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2003 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2004? \\\\95.1\\%
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2004 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2005?96.4%